BYU-CS-260/React-Tutorial/rendering.md

-# Hello World
+# Rendering
 Elements are the smallest building block of a React page.
-Start by creating a web page with a div called "root" that React will populate.
+Start by creating a web page called "rendering.html" with a div called "root" that React will populate.
 ```
 <html>
   <head>